beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 service openstack-nova-api status
 ```

-Getting an error message like "openstack-nova-api dead but pid file exists" means the service
+Getting an error message like "openstack-nova-api dead but pid file exists" or "openstack-nova-api
-failed.
-A quick solution could be just removing the pid and lock file:
+dead but subsys locked" means the service failed.
+A quick solution could be just removing the pid
+and lock file:

 ```Bash
 rm -f /var/lock/subsys/openstack-nova-api